lucas-tannus/quake-game-log/README.md

   ```sh
   cd quake-game-log
   ```
-5. To run the solution.
+5. To run the script.
   ```sh
   make run
   ```